The Exonet Story

 LiveOps is a leading cloud-based contact centre provider and an excellent match for the Datasquirt products and business.

 Following the sale of the Datasquirt business to Liveops, most of the funds received were distributed back to shareholders via a share-buyback process.
-The company was subsequently renamed to "DSQ Holdings Ltd" and the directors then set about looking for a suitable business to acquire, in order to execute a back-door listing and maximize the remaining value of the company.
+The company was subsequently renamed to "DSQ Holdings Ltd" and the directors then set about looking for a suitable business to acquire, in order to execute a back-door listing and maximise the remaining value of the company.

-DSQ (formerly Datasquirt) Acquires Enprise Group
+DSQ (Formerly Datasquirt) Acquires Enprise Group

 Following an extensive search and review process, the DSQ board decided that Enprise was a suitable candidate for acquisition, due to its expansion, growth and profit potential.
 As a director and shareholder of both DSQ and Enprise, I was of course excluded from the board's decision making process, due to potential conflict of interest.
 The proposed acquisition was reviewed and appraised by independent expert advisors before being put to to DSQ shareholders to vote on.
 The decision to acquire Enprise was officially approved at a meeting of shareholders on 21st September 2012 and the aquisition itself took place on the 1st November 2012.